 Happy Holidays from First Place–Phoenix!

 Thanks to everyone who joined us for the annual Holiday Tour of Doors!
-First Place–Phoenix residents and Transition Academy students were full of joy leading tours around the property, showcasing the great work and creativity everyone put into making their doors so fun and festive.
+First Place–Phoenix residents, Transition Academy students and staff spread holiday joy as they led tours around the property, showcasing the unique creativity that made their doors so festive and fun.
 Congratulations to winners for Best Theme, Most Unique, Most Festive, Most Colorful and Most Creative!
+Watch the fun here.